radiantearth/stac-api-spec/OVERVIEW.md

 couple more.
 It does not require a full implementation of OAFeat, it is instead a simplified construct that can run a search across any set of indexed STAC [`Items`](stac-spec/item-spec/README.md).

+### Collections

+The other most common set of functionality is [Collections](extensions/collections/).
+It is linked to with the `data` relationship, and lives at the `/collections` endpoint/.
+The response is a complete list of available STAC 'Collections', along with the requirement to have `/collection/{collectionId}` endpoints to request each collection individually, by ID.
+This general pattern is  defined in OAFeat's [Feature Collections](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html#_collections_), but STAC is currently just using a subset of the full OAFeat conformance class, so for now it is specified here.
+STAC's [Collection](stac-spec/collection-spec/README.md) extends the OGC Collection with a handful of [additional fields](stac-spec/collection-spec/collection-spec.md#collection-fields).
+STAC API's are expected to return STAC compliant Collections.

 ### OGC API - Features

 The final major functionality for a STAC API is to [provide individual `item` query endpoints](ogcapi-features/)